pce-uw-jscript400/w1-node-ecosystem/readme.md

 * **Question:** What is the purpose of the `.gitignore` file?
 What is the significance of a "dot-file?"

-* **Your Answer:** A "dot-file" is files that are ignored.  '.gitignore' is a file where you put files that you want git to ignore, such as API keys.
+* **Your Answer:** A "dot-file" is files that are hidden from git.  '.gitignore' is a file where you put files that you want git to "ignore", such as API keys.

 ---